lauquintero10/ETL-pipeline-/README.md

 # ETL Project with Subway USA Stores DataSet 🥪

-ETL structure that extracts data 🧾 by Google API -> 🗄 Saving and connecting data process with ☁️  Google Cloud -> 📊 Dashboard to take decisions 👔 with Looker Studio 🖥 .
+ETL structure that extracts data 🧾 by Google API  🗄 Saving and connecting data process with ☁️  Google Cloud -> 📊 Dashboard to take decisions 👔 with Looker Studio 🖥 .

+# Use Technologies:
 1 Step: 🗃️ Get Data from 🗺️ Google Maps API

 2 Step: Big Query Integration 📡